AMC Rebel: Rebel funny cars

 Under the leadership of Roy Abernethy, AMC observed both the letter and spirit of the resolution prohibiting automakers from sponsorship in automobile racing.
 It was instituted by the Automobile Manufacturers Association (AMA) in 1957.
 As Rambler's sales reached third place in the domestic marketplace, AMC continued to advertise the only race the company was interested in was the human race.
 However, with AMC's precarious financial condition in 1966 following the race to match its "Big Three" domestic competitors under Roy Abernethy, the new management reversed AMC's anti-racing strategy and decided to enter motorsports as a method to gain exposure, publicity, and a performance image.

-American Motors' Performance Activities Director Carl Chakmakjian was charged to get AMC automobiles in racing, which would help to attract a younger customer base.
+American Motors' Performance Activities Director Carl Chakmakjian was charged with getting AMC automobiles into racing, which would help to attract a younger customer base.
 In a "quest for quarter-mile glory", AMC reached a $1 million (US$ in 2015 dollars) agreement in 1967 with Grant Industries in Los Angeles, California (a manufacturer of piston rings, ignition systems, and steering wheels), to build the Grant Rambler Rebel, a "Funny Car" racer to compete in the National Hot Rod Association (NHRA) X/S (Experimental Stock) and Super Experimental Stock classes.

 When asked why the company decided to work with AMC, Grant's president, Grant McCoon responded, "Rambler is a good automobile, and it's time somebody proved what it can do".
 The relationship provided both companies with national exposure and publicity.
 The car had an altered wheelbase 122 in RCS (chrome moly steel) tube chassis with a 343 CID AMC V8 engine that was bored and stroked to 438 CID tuned by Amos Satterlee.
 With its GMC 6–71 blower and Enderle fuel injection, the motor produced 1200 hp winding up to 9000 rpm on a mixture of alcohol and nitromethane.
 Starting in June 1967, the car was driven by "Banzai" Bill Hayes and painted red featuring a blue racing stripe with white stars.
 Soon, Hayden Proffitt took over the Grant funny car program and ran the Rebel on the quarter-mile (402 m) from a standing start in 8.11 seconds at 180.85 mph.

 For the 1968 season, a new car was built and renamed the Grant Rebel SST and painted in the new hash red, white, and blue AMC corporate racing colors.
 With Hayden driving, the car consistently ran the dragstrip in the mid-eight second range at speeds around 180 mi/h.
 By the end of 1968, AMC dropped out of funny car racing to concentrate on its new Javelin pony car in SCCA Trans Am road racing, while Proffitt retired from racing for a few years.

 In 1968, Ron Rosenberry drove the King Rebel of Ted McOsker using a blown fuel Chrysler Hemi engine and had a known best of 9.58 seconds at 148.02 mph in the quarter-mile dragstrip.